Inside Scoop | Travel

 What Training is Required for Volunteer Service?

-Proper preparation is essential before embarking on a medical mission.
-Nurses should attend pre-departure training sessions to learn about the region’s health challenges, cultural norms, and the logistics of the mission.
+You’ll want to attend pre-departure training sessions to learn about the region’s health challenges, cultural norms, and the logistics of the mission.

 In many developing countries, an American registered nurse may have similar skills to a trained medical doctor.
 Be willing to learn and be humble.
-The country and mission may require you to share your license and documents as you will not be working “under” someone else’s license.
+The country and mission may require you to share your license and documents, as you will not be working “under” someone else’s license.
 You are responsible for working within the scope of training you have received and not more.

-What about Cultural Considerations?
+What About Cultural Considerations?

 You also have a lot to learn from them.
 A successful medical mission experience serves as a bridge where both parties come together and leave better because of their association with each other.